-He continued broadcasting even after leaving radio and television.
+He continued broadcasting even after leaving his full-time career in radio and television.
 In the late 1990s he started exploring ways to use the Internet as an interactive broadcast medium and established the MaltaMedia Online Network, which produced some of the world’s first Maltese-language multimedia content on the worldwide web.
 This work eventually led to his weekly podcast Mużika Mod Ieħor, which has been his flagship production since 2005.

 His broadcasting career spans back to the 1980s when he started out as a music and drama producer with Radio Malta, eventually moving into television as a presenter of music and light entertainment shows on TVM such as Mill-Garaxx, Blast! and Tutti Frutti.
 In 1994 he left Malta to pursue postgraduate studies in the USA where he was eventually awarded an MA from the Tisch School of Arts and a PhD in Performance Studies at New York University.